Erith: Demography

 The population of Erith is 62% White British, according to the 2011 census, down from 82% in 2001 and 89% in 1991.
 The second highest ethnicity is Black African, at 14%.

 The median house price in Erith ward was £181,000 in 2014, the third lowest of the 628 wards in Greater London, with only neighbouring Belvedere and the Abbey ward of Barking and Dagenham having lower prices.

 Representation

 Much of Erith is in the Erith ward of the London Borough of Bexley.
 The local councillors are Joe Ferreira and Nicola Taylor (both Labour).
 The eastern part of Erith is in North End ward and the southern part in Colyers ward.

 Most of Erith lies within the Erith and Thamesmead constituency.
 The current Member of Parliament is Abena Oppong-Asare (Labour).
-The eastern part of Erith is within the Bexleyheath and Crayford constituency, whose MP is David Evennett (Conservative).
+The eastern part of Erith is within the Bexleyheath and Crayford constituency, whose MP is Daniel Francis (Labour).

-Erith is in the Bexley and Bromley London Assembly constituency and is represented on the London Assembly by Gareth Bacon (Conservative).
+Erith is in the Bexley and Bromley London Assembly constituency and is represented on the London Assembly by Thomas Turrell (Conservative).